Rudra78996/Category-tabs/README.md

 ```bash
 git clone https://github.com/rudra78996/Category-tabs.git
 ```
-You can view the hosted version of this project at <a href="https://rudra78996.github.io/Category-tabs/">Category Tabs/<a>
+B) You can view the hosted version of this project at <a href="https://rudra78996.github.io/Category-tabs/">Category Tabs/<a>